qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/README.md

 ### Fixing spelling mistakes

-`mdspell` is used to check for spelling pistakes in source files.
+`mdspell` is used to check for spelling mistakes in source files.
 If the linter catches spelling mistakes, use `./scripts/spell-check.sh -i` to interactively correct mistakes (or add exceptions).